 Cell coverage in the area of the Grand Canyon was not as shown on some service providers websites.
 As a result of this, we lost contact with the balloon payload and did not hear from it again.
 We did have a backup transponder onboard which broadcast in the amateur radio band, but this proved too faint to be of use.
 The payload ran out its batteries and lay dormant in the desert for nearly 2 years.
 By some miracle, a hiker found our payload but unfortunately all identifying marks had worn off or blow away.
 It seems that cattle trampled our payload at some point, destroying most of the styrofoam box and 3D printed housing.
 By a twist of fate, this hiker worked for a cell service provider and determined how to contact us based on the sim card in the phone and all items were kindly returned.
 Amazingly, even though subjected to the harsh desert conditions for 2 years, all data was recovered.
 The Samsung phone and Sony Camcorder still work to this day.
 The GoPro unfortunately does not and was clearly more weathered than the other equipment.
 What seems to have happened is that the GoPro broke free upon landing, projecting out on the desert floor to lay exposed and bake in the Arizona sun.
 The other equipment was protected by the foam insulation and as a result sustained much less damage.

 A post-flight analysis showed that all systems functioned as intended resulting in a collection of amazing photos and videos.
-The Smartphone GNSS unit also functioned beautifully, not only working above 60,000 feet out of the box but also never losing lock, even during the initial free fall which a problematic area on our first Gilroy balloon mission.
-Analysis of the data also showed us how lucky we were.
-The balloon happened to land near someone’s house in a very remote region of the desert.
-In fact, in the violent spin of the descent we caught a picture of the very house of the person who found our balloon.
+The Smartphone GNSS unit also functioned beautifully, not only working above 60,000 feet out of the box but also never losing lock, even during the initial free fall which was a problematic area on our first balloon mission. in the violent spin of the descent, we caught a picture of the very house of the person who found our balloon.

 The video of the mission (compiled by Bryan Chan) went viral and gained this project a lot of media attention.
 Please see the team’s interview with CNN, Bryan’s interview with the CBC, the article in the Washington Post, and coverage in the BBC, The New York Times, IFLScience, and PC Magazine.